LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Reward Learning

 \section{Reward Learning}

-The reward learning involves two stages: pretraining based on collected labeled data $\mathcal{D}_l$ and updating based on $\mathcal{D}_l$ and unlabeled data $\mathcal{D}_u$ during policy learning, which is essentially semi-supervised learning \cite{berthelot2019mixmatch}.
-This section focuses on designing a data selection function $f(\sigma_0^{u},\sigma_1^{u})$ to ensure the quality of generated preference data, and explaining the factors that influence the generalization ability of the reward model.
+The reward learning involves two stages: pretraining based on collected labeled data $\mathcal{D}_l$ and updating based on $\mathcal{D}_l$ and unlabeled data $\mathcal{D}_u$ during policy learning, which is essentially semi-supervised learning \cite{berthelot2019mixmatch}. \ttx{However, the generated preference labels may contain errors, which can degrade the performance of the reward model.
+Therefore, this section focuses on designing a data selection function $f(\sigma_0^{u},\sigma_1^{u})$ to ensure the quality of the generated preference data and explains the factors influencing the generalization capability of the reward model.}